aticodein/third-project/README.md

 - Find all recipes or organised views for example see recipes by categories.
 - Use all functionality at any device

+## Features
+#### Existing Features
+##### This webpage is responsive clear view and all buttons and functions working on mobile devices.
+User of pge can create new rwcipes edt them, create new categories and delet them.
+#### Features Left to Implement
+##### The delete functionality was more useful if users can delete their only creations so user login would be the solution.
+##### Also another feature idea to put sidebar at base.html for more links and advertisements for business purpose.
+#### Technologies Used
+##### For CSS grid I used Materialize framework and its own JQuery.
+##### For data transfer Falsk, Jinja, pyMongo and for storage Atlas MongoDB
+##### Back-end language is Python.
+The recipe filter by categories and recipes pagination are the two functionality for demonstrate the understanding the python language and its logic.

 ##### As the admin or owner of this page, I want to:
 - Able to see all data stored at database by users.
 - Modify and use these data from a safe storage.